lukts30/rdm4/README.md

 ---
 ## Current limitations
-- normals & tangent & bitangent contain placeholder garbage values.
+- ~~normals & tangent & bitangent contain placeholder garbage values.~~
+ - gltf -> rdm: gltf file needs to include normals and tangents. they are not computed in the converter !
 - material or texture or shader id bytes were not yet "investigated"
 - while glTF files can contain multiple animation this is not handled at all.
     - e.g cannot export "idle" and "work" into one glTF file